caktus/talks/pycon/2015/sms-workshop/intro.md

 @@

+## SMS Application Flow

+App ← HTTP → Gateway ← SMPP → MNO

+Notes:

+- App communicates via HTTP
+- Gateway
+  - The gateway acts as a relay, translating one protocol into another
+  - System component a la nginx
+    - use a service if you can, pay someone else to run it
+- MNO send and receives to mobile device

+@@

 ## RapidSMS Overview

 <img style="float: left" src="./img/rapidsms-architecture.png" />

 Notes:

-- Gateway
-  - The gateway acts as a relay, translating one protocol into another
 - Backend
   - Defines how RapidSMS communicates with the outside world
     - Incoming messages via HTTP, processed by Router